Beyond Black-Box Interventions: Latent Probing for Faithful Retrieval-Augmented Generation: Experiment

 \subsection{Main Results}

-In this section, we present the main experimental results.
-As shown in Table~\ref{main_results}, our proposed method CLEAR consistently achieves state-of-the-art performance across all datasets and model backbones.
-On FaithEval and ConFiQA (MC, MR, QA), CLEAR demonstrates strong generalization ability to both factual and logical conflicts, while on SQuAD, it further shows clear improvements in traditional retrieval-augmented settings.
-Moreover, the consistent gains under different backbone models (\texttt{LLaMA-3.1-8B-Instruct}, \texttt{Qwen3-8B}, and \texttt{Mistral-7B-v0.3}) highlight the robustness and generalizability of our approach.
+As shown in Table~\ref{main_results}, ProbeRAG consistently achieves SOTA performance across all datasets and models.
+On FaithEval and ConFiQA (MC, MR, QA), ProbeRAG demonstrates strong generalization ability to both factual and logical conflicts, while on SQuAD, it further shows ProbeRAG improvements in traditional settings.
+Moreover, the consistent gains under different models highlight the robustness and generalizability of ProbeRAG.